deeppavlov/chatsky/docs/source/get_started.rst

 This framework is compatible with Python 3.8 and newer versions.

-The above command will set the minimum dependencies to start working with DFF.
+The above command will set the minimum dependencies to start working with Chatsky.
 The installation process allows the user to choose from different packages based on their dependencies, which are:

 .. code-block:: console